neurolabusc/AppleSiliconForNeuroimaging/README.md

    - [Paraview](https://www.paraview.org) (solution: use version [prior to 5.6.1](https://discourse.paraview.org/t/paraview-on-new-macs-with-m1-chips/5909/9))
    - [MRtrix mrview geometry shaders](https://github.com/MRtrix3/mrtrix3/issues/2247)
    - [VTK and VTK-based tools](https://gitlab.kitware.com/vtk/vtk/-/issues/18158#note_925881) (though x86-64 tools work via Rosetta)

+## Late 2021 Update: M1 Pro and M1 Max

+In late 2021 Apple released the M1 Pro and M1 Max.
+These include 6-8 performance CPUs, 2 efficiency CPUs, and 14-32 GPU cores, more RAM bandwidth, faster disks, and allow for more RAM.
+Apple has also provided patches that [promise better NumPy performance](https://github.com/numpy/numpy/pull/20131).
+Similar to more extensive tests by [others](https://www.anandtech.com/show/17024/apple-m1-max-performance-review/5), the single-threaded performance is relatively unchanged, while multi-threaded operations can see a dramatic boost.
+These new computers seem targeted for Apple's core markets of photography, audio and video production.
+This page now includes details of from a base model M1 Pro (with 6 performance cores).

+Several core tools used in neuroimaging continue to run in translation, including FSL and Matlab 2021b.
+The GPU in the original M1 was already sufficient for visualization.
+The GPUs still do not support double precision calculations, and Apple does not support tools that aid in porting CUDA tools to Metal (e.g. AMDs GPUFORT).
+Therefore, neuroimaging tools can not harness the immense computational promise of the M1 Max GPU.
+If future hardware addresses these limitations, Apple Silicon would be well positioned for scientific applications.

+Several tests now also include data for the Ryzen AMD 5950X, which does show improved per-thread performance relative its predecessors.

 ## Links